 One minute, you were looking at clear skies; the next, you were surrounded by a blinding fury.
-It wasn’t your fault and it certainly isn’t within your control.
+It wasn’t your fault, and it certainly isn’t within your control.

-I’m so sorry that happened to you.
+I’m so sorry it happened to you.

 Of course you feel shocked and afraid.
 Of course everything from breathing to brushing your teeth is ten times harder than usual.
 Of course you feel as though you’ve lost your way.
 Who wouldn’t?